Powerlearnproject/se-day1-assignment-Kimathitevin/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is the systematic application of engineering principles to software development, emit invilves design, development, testing, and maintenance of software systems.
+It ensures that software is reliable, efficient, and meets user requirements through structured methodologies and best practices.
+Its importance in the technology industry is profound; software engineers are crucial for creating applications that enhance productivity and solve real-world problems.
+They enable automation, drive innovation, and support the growing reliance on technology in daily life and business operations.
+As technology evolves, the demand for skilled software engineers continues to rise, making it a vital field in the modern economy

 Identify and describe at least three key milestones in the evolution of software engineering.